DAT4/dist/README.md

 ![graph](l7/piopenmpdtu.svg)

-which shows us that the code becomes faster with more threads, but a bit before 20 threads the code becomes less effective.
+which shows us that the code becomes faster with more threads, but flattens out